glaucia86/rag-search-ingestion-langchainjs-gemini/README-en.md

 ### Problem: "Google API Key invalid"
 1. Check if the API Key is correct in `.env`
 2. Confirm the API is active in Google AI Studio
-3. Check for no extra spaces or characters
+3. Check for extra spaces or characters

 ### Problem: "No documents found"
 ```bash